 Construction of the wind farm is now underway.

-Led by a specialist project team, the wind farm is expected to be complete late 2019.
+Led by a specialist project team, the wind farm is expected to be complete by mid 2020.
 Vestas has been appointed as the project’s primary Engineering, Procurement and Construction (EPC) Contractor.

 Construction activities typically commence with preparation of the wind turbine foundations ahead of the arrival of the wind turbines on site.
 Construction will be sequenced to deliver the wind farm in batches – with the final phase being the testing and commissioning of the wind farm.